acompt/comp20-acompton/messages/README.txt

 which maintains that requests will succeed only if they are made to the host that served the original web page.
 This prevents cross-site request forgery attacks.
-This also restricts you from accessing the data from your local machine as that would also be a security breach.
+This also restricts you from accessing the data from your local machine as that would also be a security breach because your local machine is a different origin.